aciobanusebi/deep-clustering/README.md

 # Fixed Representatives and Variable Features: From Regularized Deep Clustering to Classic Clustering

 **Later edit important for replicating the results**: We ran 10 times our proposed algorithms and picked the best one in terms of loss minimization.
-Moreover, the optimizer evolved along the runs, i.e. we have a single optimizer along the 10 runs for a specific algorithm.
+Moreover, the optimizer evolved over the runs, i.e. we had a single optimizer over the 10 runs for a specific algorithm.

 # Paper abstract